Tundoor/CDV01_Career_Goals_Reflection_CS20240188_WFO2407_C_Thandolwethu-Mbokazi_CDV01/README.md

-# Career Goals Reflection Template
+ Career Goals Reflection

-### Introduction to the Template

-This "Career Goals Reflection" template is designed to assist you in articulating and structuring your thoughts about your career aspirations.
-By using this template, you can clearly define your goals, understand your motivations, and outline the steps you plan to take to achieve these goals.

-### Instructions for Using the Template:

-- Take your time to thoughtfully respond to each section.
-- Be as specific and detailed as possible in your responses.
-- Remember, this is a living document.
-Revisit and update it regularly as your goals and circumstances evolve.
-- Use the insights gained from this reflection to guide your decision-making and actions in your professional development.

-By completing this reflection, you will gain a clearer understanding of your career aspirations and the steps needed to achieve them.
-This document can serve as a roadmap and a source of motivation as you progress in your professional journey.

-### Personal Information
+ #Personal Information

-- **Name:**
-- **Date:**
+- Name: Thandolwethu Mbokazi
-- **Current Role/Position:**
+- Date: 19/07/2024
+- Current Role/Position: Student
-- **Field of Interest:**
+- Field of Interest: Software Development

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    *Current Skills:
+      - Beginner in HTML5
+      - Beginner in CSS3
+      - Basic at Git and GitHub

+    *Skills That Need Development:
+     - HTML5 AND CSS3
+     - Problem-Solving skill
-    - Identify skills you need to develop or improve.
+     - Attention to detail

+u
 2. **Interests and Values**:

-    - Describe your key interests related to your career.
-    - What values are important to you in a work environment?
+    *Interests in Career:
+    - Understanding how the "internet" works.
+    - The analytical thinking part of programming.
+    - Abilty to look at the behind-the-scenes of how my favourite apps work.
+    - Ability to glimpse into how some of the day-to-day websites we use work.
+    - The freeing ssense of being in control.
+    - The Idea of learning new things constantly.

+    *Important Values in work place:
+    - Good communication
+    - reliability
+    - good reasoning
+    - respect
+    - positivity
+    - inclusivity

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
-    - Note any particular areas that piqued your interest.
+    *Industries researched:
+       -Retail,
+       -healthcare
+       -business
+       -gaming

+    *Industies that interested me:
+      - healthcare
+      - businesss

 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
+    *Reflect on how these industries/roles align with your skills, interests, and values:

+      - The healthcare industry is an industry where reliabilty is guaranteed as they work with patients who constently rely on the healthcare professionals.
+Therefore this aligns with one of my own values.
+Healthcare also aligns with my  own personal interests a I would get to see how technology is used in a sector I didn't expect to use technologies such as web design and user-interfaces.

+      - The business industry has a number of opportunities to grow withinn the industry.
+Not just in relation to coding but in other aspects aswell.
+Thiss aligns with my interest in learning.
+I feel that in the business industry I would be able to gain a lot of valuable information.
+It also aligns with the value of good communication in a business as in the business industry you need to be able to communicate well in order for you to become successful.

-    - Identify any gaps or areas for further exploration.
+    *Identify any gaps or areas for further exploration.
+       - I could research a little more on the industries that have interested me as I believe I only have a surface knowledge of the industries and how they use technolodgy in their daily lives.

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
+    *List your specific, measurable, achievable, relevant, and time-bound goals.

+      - Become a entry-level front-end developer
+      - Study to become a fullstack developer

-    - Explain the rationale behind each goal.
+    *Explain the rationale behind each goal

+     - Programming is something that's interested me ever since I was first indroduced to coding.
+So being able to get my first job as a programmer would be a monumetus moment for me,
+     - I want to expand on the languages and Knowledge I have on programming.
+I alos want to be able to understand how both the back-end of and front-end of developing works and how they work together.

 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
+    *Outline your long-term career aspirations.
+     -Have a senior role in Fullstack Development.
+     -Have a full and thourough understanding of HTML, CSS and JaavaScript -Be well enough versed in Programming to be able to teach it.

-    - Describe how these align with your interests and skills.
+    *Describe how these align with your interests and skills.
+    These align with my innterests as they allow me to grow in my chosen field which means i get ot continue to learn.Also achieving these goals satisy my inteest of wanting to know how the web and apps work.
+With the current skillset I have I'm able to grow it if i am able to achieve my goals.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
+    *Detail specific actions or steps needed to achieve each short-term goal.
+       - I would need to practice coding frequently.
+       - Seek ut help if I need it.
+       -Speak to people who have achieved this goal so that I may understand what needs to be done.
     - Include any resources or support required.
 2. **Preparation for Long-term Goals**: